apostrophecms/apostrophe-documentation/docs/howtos/ckeditor.md

 You can open this up to allow the `class` attribute on any element by replacing those individual tag name keys in `allowedAttributes` with an asterisk string (`'*': ['class']`).
 :::

 Alternatively, you could only allow specific classes.
 You may not want to allow people to paste in rich text from somewhere else that includes classes that don't work well in a certain context.
-In this approach, you would use `allowClasses`:
+In this approach, you would use `allowedClasses`:

 ```javascript
 // lib/modules/apostrophe-rich-text-widgets/index.js